Skip to main content

 RAG is typically append-only.
 If a user changes their preference over time, RAG retrieves both contradictory chunks.
 The LLM is forced to arbitrate this conflict at runtime.
 A robust system requires a Dynamic Profile that resolves these states at write-time, not a dump of raw logs.

 In group chat scenarios, RAG treats the conversation as a flat text sequence.
 It struggles to correctly define relationships between specific events or preferences and the correct speaker (Subject-Event Attribution).
-This leads to “profile contamination,” where User A’s preferences are mistakenly attributed to User B. EverMemOS solves this by isolating memory extraction per user, maintaining distinct episodes and profiles for multiple participants simultaneously.
+This leads to “profile contamination,” where user A’s preferences are mistakenly attributed to user B. EverMemOS solves this by isolating memory extraction per user, maintaining distinct episodes and profiles for multiple participants simultaneously.

 Write path (ingestion)